Lex loci contractus

-In the conflict of laws, the lex loci contractus is the Latin term for "law of the place where the contract is made".
+In contract law, the lex loci contractus is the Law Latin term meaning "law of the place where the contract is made".
+It refers (in the context of conflict of laws) to resolving contractual disputes among parties of differing jurisdictions by using the law of the jurisdiction in which the contract was created.

 Explanation

 When a case comes before a court and all the main features of the case are local, the court will apply the lex fori, the prevailing municipal law, to decide the case.
 But if there are "foreign" elements to the case, the forum court may be obliged under the conflict of laws system to consider: